LibreWeb/LibreWeb-Browser/README.md

 [Check-out the diagrams page](docs/diagrams.md).

-### 2D/Vector engines - Under Research
+### Drawing/Graphics rendering engine/GUI

-We are currently in an exploration phase, which 2D vector graphics rendering library we should us.
+We are currently in an exploration phase about which 2D (vector) graphics rendering library we should use.

-Currently using GTK + Cairo + Pango.
+*Currently:* GTK + Cairo + Pango, which works fine and is fast!

+See [research document](docs/research.md) (also in markdown) for more information and conclusions based on facts.

+### Decentralized Web

+We are also currently in an exploration page about which kind of P2P or decentralized network solution is the best fit.

-See [research document](docs/research.md) for more information and conclusions based on facts.
+See [research document](docs/research.md) (also in markdown) for more information and conclusions based on facts.